gborghesan/latex_notes/README.md

 \end{figure}
 ```
 The command `\psfragfig` is part of the pstool package. it automatically generates a pdf files that contains all the images, with the text already in there. is quite handy also for figure reuse.

+Have a look to the [main1.tex](examples/main1.tex) file fo a minimally working example.

 ## Reference
 Instead of putting the type of reference before the `\ref` command, e.g. `Fig.~\ref{fig:myfig}`, I use the package _cleverref_ .
 This package gives the command `\cref{}`, that automatically recognises the type of reference adding the type. in case the reference need to have the first letter capitalised, the command `\Cref` is also available.